build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 ```

-You also need to make sure that this step is added BEFORE the deployment stage, so in the final code in the repo we have
+You also need to make sure that this step is added BEFORE the deployment stage, so in the final code in the repo we have:

 ```
         pipeline.add_stage(